Looking for a spectacular outdoor nativity scene in Rome this Christmas?

 And in the Piazza Navona from December 1st until January 6th, you’ll find the famous Christmas market which sells all manner of decorations, including all the settings and figures you could possibly want to build your own indoor nativity.

 Planning to be in Rome at Christmas?
-Try these two special tours.
+Try this special tour

 St Peter's, Rome thumbnail.